Grape Jelly and Chili Sauce Meatballs are a delicious appetizer made easy with slow cooking in a crockpot.

 - Grape jelly.
 I like Smuckers but it’s just grape jelly, so brand is not important.
 You can actually substitute another flavor; I’ve seen suggestions for current jelly, strawberry, raspberry, or apple, and even cranberry sauce.
 I might have to try this next time with raspberry and some jalapeno, I love that combination!

 One thing that has changed over the years though are my taste buds.
-The sauce was still good but a bit too sweet for me so I added a couple of spoonfuls of whole grain mustard and another spoonful of horseradish.
+The sauce, while good, was always a bit too sweet for me so I added a couple of spoonfuls of whole grain mustard and another spoonful of horseradish.
 It wasn’t a lot but it was exactly what I needed.
 You can consider them optional but I wouldn’t, let’s call it an updated recipe, how’s that?

 Because I made this recipe to test the sauce with those additional ingredients, I didn’t have a Super Bowl party in the mix at the time so I had a LOT of leftovers.
 I sent some to neighbors but still…I needed either a party or to eat them for dinner.
 I tried them on pasta but they were a bit too sweet and piquant for that.

 Then I had a brainstorm.
-I’ve bought several jars of Momofuku Chili Crunch.
+I’ve bought several jars of Momofuku Chili Crunch (affiliate link).
 It is the most amazing jar of crunchy chili oil.
 I use it to spice up Chinese food and eggs and burgers, and well, LOTS of things so wondered if it would help take my meatballs from appetizer to dinner.
 Oh my.

 Have you been looking for that easy appetizer for your Super Bowl Party or another type of gathering?
 This might be it!